AAP's Atishi breaks down, alleges Gambhir of distributing 'obscene and derogatory' pamphlets

 AAP's Atishi breaks down, alleges Gambhir of distributing "obscene and derogatory" pamphlets

-New Delhi, May 9: AAP leader Atishi on Thursday alleged that her BJP rival Gautam Gambhir has been distributing pamphlets containing "obscene and derogatory" remarks against her.
+New Delhi, May 9: Aam Aadmi Party (AAP) leader Atishi on Thursday alleged that her Bharatiya Janata Party (BJP) rival Gautam Gambhir has been distributing pamphlets containing "obscene and derogatory" remarks against her.
 Both Gambhir and Atishi are contesting Lok Sabha elections 2019 from East Delhi parliamentary seat.

 Atishi, who was accompanied by Deputy Delhi Chief Minister Manish Sisodia during a press conference, broke down as she read out the pamplet in front of reporters.